in your browser.

 With a fully upgraded artifact weapon in addition to this legendary, you can often see the cooldown of

 drop to below 90 seconds.
-This is one of the top choices for our two legendary slots for MM hunters.
+This is one of the top choices for our two legendary slots for Marksman hunters.

 Magnetized Blasting Cap Launcher